The Exit 8: Release

 In August 2024, a physical bundle containing both The Exit 8 and its sequel, Platform 8, was announced to be releasing on 28 November 2024.
 In January 2025, Playism announced and released the game for Xbox Series X/S. On 28 March 2025, Playism announced the versions of the game for Android and iOS devices, with iOS releasing same day and Android later releasing on 31 March.
 A version for Nintendo Switch 2 was released on 29 August 2025.
 This version, dubbed "The Exit 8 Nintendo Switch 2 Edition", could also be upgraded from the original Switch version via an upgrade pack.
-This version featured improved resolution and frame rate, as well as a new anomaly in commemoration of the release of the film adaptation.
-The anomaly was also added to the PC and Switch versions on the same day, with plans for it to be added to other platforms at a later date.
+This version featured improved resolution and frame rate, as well as new anomalies in commemoration of the release of the film adaptation.
+The anomalies was also added to the PC and Switch versions on the same day, with plans for it to be added to other platforms at a later date.
+In December 2025, these extra anomalies were added to the other versions via the "New Anomaly Update".